zabereznikova/docs.de-de/docs/visual-basic/programming-guide/concepts/async/walkthrough-accessing-the-web-by-using-async-and-await.md

 ## <a name="convert-geturlcontents-to-an-asynchronous-method"></a>Konvertieren von „GetURLContents“ in eine asynchrone Methode

-1. Um die synchrone Projekt Mappe in eine asynchrone Lösung zu konvertieren, ist der beste Ausgangspunkt in `GetURLContents`, da die Aufrufe der <xref:System.Net.HttpWebRequest.GetResponse%2A?displayProperty=nameWithType>-Methode und der <xref:System.IO.Stream.CopyTo%2A?displayProperty=nameWithType>-Methode an der Stelle sind, an der die Anwendung auf das Internet zugreift. .NET Framework erleichtert die Konvertierung, indem asynchrone Versionen beider Methoden bereitgestellt werden.
+1. To convert the synchronous solution to an asynchronous solution, the best place to start is in `GetURLContents` because the calls to the <xref:System.Net.HttpWebRequest.GetResponse%2A?displayProperty=nameWithType> method and to the <xref:System.IO.Stream.CopyTo%2A?displayProperty=nameWithType> method are where the application accesses the web. .NET Framework erleichtert die Konvertierung, indem asynchrone Versionen beider Methoden bereitgestellt werden.

     Weitere Informationen über die in `GetURLContents` verwendeten Methoden finden Sie unter <xref:System.Net.WebRequest>.